pts/tinygpgs/README.txt

 * fast: decrypts <1.26 times slower than gpg(1), and encrypts <1.37 times
   slower than gpg(1), see section ``Speed'' below.
+* all ciphers and hashes: supports all ciphers and hashes in the OpenPGP spec, including those which PyCrypo doesn't support.
 * small, constant memory usage: code + bzip2 decompression dictionary and output buffer (can be serveral MiBs) + <128 KiB buffers.
+* interoperability: both encryption and decryption works with files to and from gpg(1), checked versions 1.0.6, 1.4.1, 1.4.18, 2.1.18, 2.2.17.
-* tool compatibility: command-line flags compatible with gpg(1).
+* tool compatibility: command-line flags compatible with gpg(1), moslty with the same defaults.
 * minimal dependencies: Works out-of-the-box with standard Python modules, but becomes much faster if PyCrypto is installed.
 * any Python 2: works with any Python 2.4, 2.5, 2.6 or 2.7.